 7. Globalization transfers investment spending from developed countries to less developed countries.
 If an investor has a chance to choose between a country with a competitive advantage and a country with a competitive disadvantage, which will the investor choose?
 A shift in investment shouldn’t be too surprising.

 In the US, domestic investment was fairly steady as a percentage of National Income until the mid-1980s (Figure 9).
-In recent years, it has dropped off and is now close to consumption of assets (similar to depreciation, but includes other removal from service).
+In recent years, it has dropped off and is now close to consumption of assets (similar to depreciation, but includes other removals from service, such as removals because manufacturing has moved overseas).
 The assets in question include all types of capital assets, including government-owned assets (schools, roads), business owned assets (factories, stores), and individual homes.
 A similar pattern applies to business investment viewed separately.

 Part of the shift in the balance between investment and consumption of assets is rising consumption of assets.
 This would include early retirement of factories, among other things.

 Even very low interest rates in recent years have not brought US investment back to earlier levels.

 8. With the dollar as the world’s reserve currency, globalization leads to huge US balance of trade deficits and other imbalances.